grdw/grdw/_posts/2021-10-30-project-euler-24-lexicographic-permutations.md

 }
 ```

 But how would we swap?
-Furthermore, how would we make each group if we start with the input as the lexicographical group at its starting formation?
+Furthermore, how would we make each group if we start with the input as the lexicographic group at its starting formation?
 Taking the example of the group {0,1,2,3}:

 ```
 01) 0123 START